galaxyproject/galaxy-hub/content/admin/get-galaxy/index.md

 ```

 <div class="alert alert-info" role="alert">
 You need to restart Galaxy after configuration file changes.
+Make sure that you have registered and logged in as the admin user.
 </div>

 ## Install Tools